 Best for Comprehensive Identity Protection

-When comparing Aura and Experian IdentityWorks, it's important to consider what each offers for identity theft protection.
+Aura is the better identity theft protection service between the two, due to its comprehensive protective features.
 In general, couples and families will appreciate Aura's robust monitoring and alerts.
 It also has generous identity theft insurance, parental controls, and device protection.

 On the other hand, Experian IdentityWorks is operated by Experian, one of the three major credit bureaus in the United States.
 It has credibility, and offers comprehensive identity protection alerts.